 Princess Diana’s family tree shows regal connections long before she married royalty

-Scandal, heartbreak and drama abound as Princess Diana appears in The Crown on Netflix.
+Scandal, heartbreak and drama abound when Princess Diana appeared in The Crown on Netflix.
 But who were her ancestors, and was Diana really related to royalty and Winston Churchill?

-Known for her extensive charity work, lasting fashion sense and tumultuous marriage to Prince Charles, Diana Frances Spencer was born on 1 July 1961 to parents John Spencer, 8th Earl Spencer, and Frances Roche.
+Known for her extensive charity work, lasting fashion sense and tumultuous marriage to Prince Charles (now King Charles III), Diana Frances Spencer was born on 1 July 1961 to parents John Spencer, 8th Earl Spencer, and Frances Roche.

 She was the fourth of five children and grew up near Sandringham Palace, even playing with the young princes Andrew and Edward.
 Princess Diana's family tree tells a story of love, heartbreak and war.

 On her father's side, Princess Diana’s ancestry boasts more than a few notable figures.
 The Earls of Spencer stretch all the way back to 1765 with John Spencer, 1st Earl Spencer.
 Ironically, he had a younger sister called Diana, who died aged only 8 years old.

 John’s daughter Lady Georgiana Spencer (1757-1806) married William Cavendish, 5th Duke of Devonshire, and featured in the popular film The Duchess starring Keira Knightley.

 This makes Georgiana, who also suffered a dramatic marriage in the public eye, Diana’s 4x great-aunt.